1852:

 actress), is born in Cambridge, Massachusetts.
 She has also voiced Huey, Dewey, and Louie Duck

 and Webby Vanderquack in the DuckTales television series.
-Taylor was married to the late Wayne Allwine, the third
+Taylor was married to Wayne Allwine, the third

 voice of Mickey Mouse.
 They were both named Disney Legends in 2008.